info @ sarabachour . com

 2024

-I decided to expand on the previous work by producing more pieces.
-I wanted to create a 3×3 “damping wall” of TVs, similar to those found in newsrooms.
+I decided to expand on this work and produce a 3×3 “damping wall” of TVs, similar to those found in newsrooms.
 This time, I wasn’t encountering images by chance while organically consuming media.
 Instead, I was actively searching for them.
 This process gave me a broader perspective on how different channels from various countries use subjects propagandistically.
-For instance, CCTV, a Chinese channel, predominantly produces positive documentaries about China, while the few on international affairs focus on issues like drug problems and social decay in the US.
+For instance, CCTV, a Chinese channel, predominantly produces positive documentaries about China, while the few on international affairs focus on issues like the social decay in the US.
 This is just one example, but almost all media share this tendency.

 The second piece is a video work also addressing the overabundance of data and information.
 This idea stems from an experience I had while participating in a gaming app that was advertised to me on a popular social media platform, as part of an academic project called the Rapid-Fire Forecasting Challenge.
 The challenge tested how quickly I could make educated guesses about future events in different domains using given sources within three minutes.
 The topics ranged from the stock price of coffee beans to the death rate in Denmark or soil dryness in California.
 My answers were often based on gut feeling, interpreting graphs as if they were signs, like reading coffee residues at the bottom of a cup.